 Designated couple time

 Whether you’ve fallen into a rut or cannot keep your hands off each other, it’s always worth making time for just each other and having a date at home.
-Now you have some date at home ideas.
+Now you have some date night at home ideas.
 Put the kids to bed, the dog in the crate and it doesn’t have to be sexual, you could give each other massages or answer some “get to know each other deeply” questions from the internet.